HomeMy WebLinkAbout07/24/84 MINUTESMINUTES OF THE REGULAR MEETING OF THE CITY COUNCIL of the City of

 Proposed fine for failure to obtain Report of Residential Building

-Records at time'of,sale of property.
+Records at time of.sale of ,property

 Proposed water franchise fee